mono/SkiaSharp/README.md

  - `CI` - builds everything
  - `clean` - cleans everything
    - `clean-externals` - cleans externals only

+## Compare Code

+Here are some links to show the differences in our code as compared to Google's.

+What version are we on? **m49**
+Are we up-to-date with Google?
+[Compare](https://github.com/google/skia/compare/chrome/m49...mono:xamarin-mobile-bindings)
+What have we added?
+[Compare](https://github.com/mono/skia/compare/xamarin-mobile-bindings...google:chrome/m49)

 ## Where is Windows Phone 8 / Store 8 / tvOS